Date enacted or revised:

 - Keeps the fund under lock and key at all times, with the key in the custodian's possession.

 - Does not use petty cash funds as change funds.

 - Exercises caution in the administration and protection of the fund.

 - Is required to notify the Comptroller’s office immediately upon being relieved of responsibility or of a change in office address.

 - In case of theft or mysterious disappearance, notifies the McNeese Police, the Comptroller’s office, and the Internal auditor as soon as the loss is discovered.
 A copy of the police report should be included with the petty cash receipts when reimbursement is requested.

 Change of Fund Custodian – A change of custodian will require that the petty cash fund is turned in and a new fund created for the new custodian.
-The new custodian will submit an authorized Request for Petty Cash or Change Fund Advance form to the Office of Business Affairs and University Services requesting a petty cash fund.
+The new custodian will submit an authorized Request for Petty Cash or Change Fund Advance form to the Office of Business Affairs requesting a petty cash fund.

 Reconciliation of Funds -- The custodian maintains the petty cash fund in a constant state of reconciliation; therefore, the total cash on hand plus the total receipts should equal the original amount of the petty cash fund.
 The Petty Cash and Change Fund Reconciliation must be completed quarterly and submitted to the Internal Auditor.
 If the fund does not balance, the Cashier’s Office should be contacted for assistance.
 A petty cash fund should always be balanced before a request is made for replenishment.

 Overages in petty cash funds are deposited to the over/short object code in each individual department, and are deposited at the time of the reimbursement request.
 Shortages are personally repaid by the custodian subject to the same provision.